lse-ds105/ds105a-2024-w06-summative-so-hl/README.md

 ## **1. About**

 This project collects and analyses rainfall data globally to compare trends between London and other cities.
-The analysis and visualisations hihglight patterns and anomalies in rainfall distribution.
+The analysis and visualisations highlight patterns and anomalies in rainfall distribution.

 ## **2. Installation**